th3N0m4d/todo-firebase/README.md

 - OS: MacOs
 - Node: >= 10
-- Java: ?
+- Java: 8

 ## Usage

-In the root directory there's going to be a file called TUTORIAL.md.
+In the root directory, there's going to be a few files prefixed with TUTORIAL.

 Open this file and follow the instructions described there.